 A new 100-kilowatt AC solar system that is located on the roof of Franco Ouest secondary school was connected to the grid on February 25, 2015.
-This system will provide revenue for both the school board CECCE and OREC for a total of 20 years.
+This system, co-owned in a joint venture between the Co-operative and the school board, will provide revenue for both the school board CECCE and OREC for a total of 20 years.

 Along with the revenue to the school this new system provides a learning experience for the students, as they can see first had what the use of solar energy can do.
 The school will have access to the data that is being collected, such as how much is being produced and the revenue from that production, which is how the students can learn.